TIBCOSoftware/snappydata/docs/kubernetes.md

 <a id= configmaps> </a>
 ## Mounting ConfigMaps
-Files created in `charts/snappydata/conf/` are mounted on TIBCO ComputeDB server, lead, and locator pods as configmaps and copied into the product's `conf' directory.
+Files created in **charts/snappydata/conf/** are mounted on TIBCO ComputeDB server, lead, and locator pods as configmaps and copied into the product's **conf** directory.
 This is useful to make configuration files (such as spark-env.sh, metrics.properties etc.) available to the product.
-Template files are provided in the `charts/snappydata/conf/`.
+Template files are provided in the **charts/snappydata/conf/**.
 These template files can be renamed and edited to provide configuration.

 For example: